-At least during the test phase, the minimum requirement for a soldier in a "heavy" demand category would involve a 180-pound deadlift, an 8.5-meter power throw and 30 pushups.
+At least during the test phase, the minimum requirement for a soldier in a "heavy" demand category would involve a 180-pound deadlift, an 8.5-meter power throw, and 30 pushups.
 But a soldier whose job is considered only moderately physically challenging would have to lift only 140 pounds, demonstrate a 4.6-meter power throw and finish 10 release push-ups.

 Lt.
 Col. Jeffrey Pray, a spokesman for the Center for Initial Military Training, told The Army Times that the test in its current form is just a first step.
 "These will be used for testing 60 battalions throughout the Army over the next year," he said.
-"Final standards are not expected to be approved until October of 2019, and may be adjusted up until the test is approved for record on or about 1 October 2020."
+"Final standards are not expected to be approved until October of 2019, and can be adjusted up until the test is approved for the record on or about 1 October 2020."